 Forging Your Own Path

-While there are elements of travel which can appeal to everyone, it is, at its heart, a very personal experience.
+While there are elements of travel which can appeal to everyone, like taking film cameras on hand with them it is, at its heart, a very personal experience.
 What is right for someone or the masses could easily be wrong for you.
 Rather than pretend otherwise, it can be best to acknowledge when you are a square peg being forced into a round hole and instead take your own path forward.

 There are a million examples when this can be the case, with every step of the journey.

 In terms of initial travel, some people simply will not travel if they can’t fly by first-class, or through a certain airline.
 These can be the type of people who scoff at economy–class travellers, as cliché as that idea can sound.
 While many of us will never travel by first-class anywhere, we have to wonder: where exactly do we draw the line?

 We’d much rather have the extra money saved for a real experience at our destination, regardless of what the elite might think.

 More commonly, these disparities occur once we are within a country.
 This is often a case with those people who espouse the benefits of being fully enveloped within a culture at all points.